shiouninglin7777777/2019-spring-gt/README.md

 	distance_calcultate : to find the shortest distance about two point. pathfromBFS : to find the shortest path between two vertex.

-	Create emporary Graph to save odd degree paris, and find the shortest path by Breadth-First Algorithm,
+	Create temporary Graph to save odd degree paris, and find the shortest path by Breadth-First Algorithm,

 	NetworkManager *nm2 = new NetworkManager();
 	nm2->interpret("topo.txt");